-- an understanding of the different types of telescopes, - an understanding of differences in telescopes, - an understanding of the numbers associated with binoculars, and - a knowledge of low vision applications for telescopes and binoculars.
+- An understanding of the different types of telescopes - An understanding of differences in telescopes - An understanding of the numbers associated with binoculars - A knowledge of low vision applications for telescopes and binoculars www.nao.org

-National Academy of Opticianry 8401 Corporate Drive #605 Landover, MD 20785 800-229-4828 phone 301-577-3880 fax www.nao.org
+National Academy of Opticianry 8401 Corporate Drive #605 Landover, MD 20785 800-229-4828 phone 301-577-3880 fax

-Copyright© 2015 by the National Academy of Opticianry.
+Copyright© 2022 by the National Academy of Opticianry.
 All rights reserved.
 No part of this text may be reproduced without permission in writing from the publisher

-Telescopes and Binoculars
+Understanding Telescopes and Binoculars